Blintox/Pico_RCM_Injector/README.md

 It is modeled after the shape of `fusee-alpestre`, but not the implementation. `fusee-alpestre` builds a Raspberry Pi Linux image and runs a launcher from Linux; this project is bare-metal Pico SDK firmware using TinyUSB host mode.

+## Disclaimer
+I will not be responsible for fried Raspberries and Switches.
+Use at own risk.

 ## Lawful Use Only